gh-unit/gh-unit/README.md

 	- Add a linked library, select your project.
 	- Add a direct dependency, and select your project.
 (This will cause your application or framework to build before the test target.)

+- Create a "test main".
+You can use the default [GHUnitTestMain.m](http://github.com/gabriel/gh-unit/tree/master/Classes-MacOSX/GHUnitTestMain.m)
 - Now create a test (either by subclassing `SenTestCase` or `GHTestCase`).
 Add it to your test target.

 For example `MyTest.m`: